 Yud-Aleph Park is a lovely example of successful urban-desert landscaping, pleasant by day and night.
 It’s a park running along both sides of the Nahal Olim seasonal watercourse for several kilometers (in sections interrupted by roads) with paved walks, shade trees, benches, playground areas, several different kinds of bridges, and night lighting.
 It’s enclosed by gardened stone terraces.
 The local lizards often sun themselves in the mornings on the dry, rocky riverbed and it’s a haven for many types of birds.
 It’s also a favorite spot of mothers with baby-carriages and preschool children – in the warm mornings, of senior citizens towards sunset – in the cooler evening air, and of young couples – for romantic strolls at night.

-The Be’er-Sheva River Park, when it is completed, will cover ca.5261 dunams (=1,300 acres) alongside Nahal Be’er-Sheva (the Be’er-Sheva seasonal watercourse) – a distance of ca.8 km (=5 miles).
+The Be’er-Sheva River Park stands alongside Nahal Be’er-Sheva (the Be’er-Sheva seasonal watercourse) covering a distance of ca.8 km (=5 miles).
 It already has 3.25 km (=2 mile) promenade and bike paths that also cross the watercourse on the unique Pipes Bridge (opened 2011); a free public park – Bell Park; a large outdoor amphitheater that can seat ca.12,000 and has a special ‘Light-Sail’ that produces spectacular light shows at night; a children’s playground, and the Beit Eshel (1943-1948) pre-Israel independence historic site.
 Soon, it will also have a sizable ca.81-dunam (= 20-acre) man-made lake with water-sports facilities, surrounded by restaurants, cafes, picnic grounds, a bird sanctuary.
 Finally, 2 Chalcolithic archaeological sites will be developed for public viewing, one at each end of the park.

 The commemorative Ilan Ramon Rocket Park is located on Yehudah ha-Levi Street in the Daled neighborhood.
 It’s dedicated to the memory of Israel’s first astronaut, Colonel Ilan Ramon (1954-2003), who grew up in Be’er-Sheva.
 He was one of the pilots who flew the mission that successfully bombed the Iraqi nuclear reactor in 1981.
 He perished in the Columbia space shuttle disaster that occurred during the attempted re-entry to the Earth‘s atmosphere on February 1st, 2003.

-The free public Children’s Park (opened in 2017) adjacent to the “Lunada” Interactive Science Museum, has a nautical theme and is located between the Neveh Menahem and Nahal Ashan neighborhoods, at 35 Egoz St. It’s a very large (60 dunams = ca.50 acres) area, at the center of which there is a small artificial lake (5,500 sq m = ca.59,200 sq ft) with a big pirate ship, ducks and aquarium fish.
+The free public Children’s World (opened in 2017) adjacent to the “Lunada” Interactive Science Museum, has a nautical theme and is located between the Neveh Menahem and Nahal Ashan neighborhoods, at 35 Egoz St. It’s a very large (60 dunams = ca.50 acres) area, at the center of which there is a small artificial lake (5,500 sq. m. = ca.59,200 sq. ft.) with a big pirate ship, ducks and aquarium fish.
 The park also includes a waterfall, a cable slide, walking & biking paths, benches, a kiosk, and other activities.

 Other theme parks